UFMG-Organizacao-de-Disciplinas/DCC865-Projeto_e_Analise_de_Algoritmos/2024.2/Materiais enviados/Módulo 3 e 4/Lista 1.md

 The company management just learned that yesterday the system was used to launch a complex attack on some remote sites.
 The attack was carried out by accessing $t$ distinct IP addresses over $t$ consecutive minutes: In minute 1, the attack accessed address $i_1$; in minute 2, it accessed address $i_2$; and so on, up to address it in minute $t$.

 Who could have been responsible for carrying out this attack?
-The company checks the logs and ﬁnds to its surprise that there's no single user $u$ who accessed each of the IP addresses involved at the appropriate time; in other words, there's no u so that $I(u, m) = im_$ for each minute $m$ from $1$ to $t$.
+The company checks the logs and ﬁnds to its surprise that there's no single user $u$ who accessed each of the IP addresses involved at the appropriate time; in other words, there's no $u$ so that $I(u, m) = i_m$ for each minute $m$ from $1$ to $t$.

 So the question becomes: What if there were a small _coalition_ of $k$ users that collectively might have carried out the attack?
 We will say a subset $S$ of users is a _suspicious coalition_ if, for each minute $m$ from $1$ to $t$, there is at least one user $u \in S$ for which $I(u, m) = i_m$.
 (In other words, each IP address was accessed at the appropriate time by at least one user in the coalition.)